Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 javascriptfunction deepClone(obj) { if (obj === null || typeof obj !== "object") return obj; const copy = Array.isArray(obj) ? [] : {}; for (const key in obj) { if (Object.prototype.hasOwnProperty.call(obj, key)) { copy[key] = deepClone(obj[key]); } } return copy; }

-Eventually, most projects turn to libraries.
+Most projects eventually use libraries.
 Lodash's cloneDeep()

-became the go-to solution:
+became the standard:

 javascriptimport { cloneDeep } from "lodash"; const copy = cloneDeep(original);